slzhao/RnaSeqSampleSize/README.md

 <a name="web"/>
 # User friendly web interface #
-A user friendly web interface for RnaSeqSampleSize package is provided at \url{http://cqs.mc.vanderbilt.edu/shiny/RnaSeqSampleSize/}.
-Most of the functions in Examples section can be performed in this website.
+A user friendly web interface for RnaSeqSampleSize package is provided at [CQS website](http://cqs.mc.vanderbilt.edu/shiny/RnaSeqSampleSize/).
+Most of the features in Example section can be found in this website.

 <a name="download"/>